top of page

 Artist Statement

 I am a Romantic pianist.
-I use this term to broadly refer to the nineteenth-century aesthetic of flexibility, improvisation, and virtuosity that accompanied much of pianistic performance at that time, and that remains embedded in the textures of Romantic objects, texts, histories, and materials that still echo today.
+I use this term to broadly refer to the nineteenth-century aesthetic of flexibility, improvisation, and virtuosity that accompanied much of pianistic performance at that time, and that remains embedded in the textures of Romantic objects, texts, histories, and materials that continue to echo today.

-As a Romantic pianist, I do not solely perform nineteenth-century music, although most of my current projects revolve around experimental revivals and negotiations of artistic material from this period.
-I also do not claim that any of my performances posses historical “authenticity” — or that they fall under a revival and extension of the (earlier) HIP movement’s hopeful umbrella — but acknowledge that the essence of Romantic art and contexts inspires my own modern interpretations and performances as channeled through no one’s spirit and hands but my own.
+As a Romantic pianist, I do not exclusively perform nineteenth-century music, though many of my current projects engage experimental revivals and renegotiations of material from this period.
+I also do not claim that any of my performances possess historical “authenticity” — or that they fall under a revival and extension of the (earlier) HIP movement’s hopeful umbrella — but acknowledge that the essence of Romantic art and contexts inspires my own modern interpretations and performances as channeled through no one’s hands or spirit but my own.

 One of my artistic investments is Groupmuse, a community and online platform that enables performers and listeners to come together through intimate musical gatherings in cozy living rooms and venues.
 As an alternative or side-by-side option to big concert hall performance, Groupmuse gives performers, listeners, and music lovers the opportunity to experience a smaller, more intimate artistic space where art comes off the pedestal and becomes a part of real life.